What causes the white ring of death in shrimp?

 The white ring shows that the shrimp is having trouble with the molting process.
 Molting, the process of shedding and replacing the exoskeleton, is crucial for shrimp growth and development.
 When a shrimp can’t molt correctly, it can lead to fatal complications, often called the white ring of death.

 However, it’s important to note that the appearance of the white ring doesn’t always mean a death sentence for the shrimp.
-If the exoskeleton hasn’t separated too much, the shrimp can successfully complete the moltOpens in a new tab. and recover from this condition in a split second.
+If the exoskeleton hasn’t separated too much, the shrimp can successfully complete the molt and recover from this condition in a split second.

 Apart from the white ring, another symptom is a change in the shrimp’s behavior.
 Shrimp suffering from the white ring of death often become less active.
 They may hide more, move less, and show less interest in food.
 These behavioral changes are not unique to the white ring of death, but when seen in combination with the white ring, they can strongly indicate this condition.